icalvin102/nerdconvert/README.md

 # nerdfonts2jsonsvg
-Convert nerd-font-icons to SVG / JSON-SVG / CSV
+Convert nerd-font-icons to SVG / JSON-SVG / ESModule / CSV

-The script will download `Symbols-2048-em Nerd Font Complete.ttf` from the [nerd-fonts Project](https://github.com/ryanoasis/nerd-fonts) converts it to SVG, JSON and CSV.
+The script will download `Symbols-2048-em Nerd Font Complete.ttf` from the [nerd-fonts Project](https://github.com/ryanoasis/nerd-fonts) converts it to SVG, JSON, EcmaScript Module and CSV.

-The exported JSON and CSV files respectivly contain all the data needed to dynamically create `<svg>`-Tags with JavaScript.
+The exported JSON, ESModule directory and CSV files respectivly contain all the data needed to dynamically create `<svg>`-Tags with JavaScript.

 ## Usage